phoerious/InsertCoin-Docs/en-US/index.markdown

 ### Contributors
 And of course we would also like to mention all the contributors who have worked on this project.
-You'll find a list in the [credits](/2.2SE/en-US/credits.html).
+You'll find a list in the [credits](/2.5/en-US/credits.html).

 ## About this documentation
-This is the documentation for **InsertCoin 2.2.x (S)SE** for the HTC Sensation which currently is the most stable version of InsertCoin ROM.
+This is the documentation for **InsertCoin 2.5.x** for the HTC Sensation which currently is the latest stable version of InsertCoin ROM.
 There are several variants for Sensation, Desire and EVO as well as older or newer versions of these variants.
 Have a look at the branches list in the sidebar at the right.